fsoubes/FilterRank/doc/rank_filters2.md

    	  end for
 	end for

-Integral image was first implemented by using nested for loops, it was then transformed in functionnal programming by following the ECMAScript6 syntax with first the uses of two forEach after having transform the width and the height in index with the use of map represented below this method is simply based on the previous pseudo code.
+Integral image was first implemented by using nested for loops, it was then transformed in functional programming by following the ECMAScript6 syntax with first the uses of two forEach after having transform the width and the height in index with the use of map represented below this method is simply based on the previous pseudo code.

   	  let firstintegral = width.forEach(x =>{